-And this list doesn't even include the cosmetic and general home uses of tea tree oil, such as make-up removal, laundry freshening and deodorizing.
+And this list doesn't even include the tea tree oil uses in the cosmetic industry and general home uses, such as make-up removal, laundry freshening and deodorizing.

 Not only does this indicate a promising natural alternative to antibiotics in terms of resistance, but as an affordable remedy, it is a cost effective solution, as well.

 Although the scientific literature is very quiet regarding specific essential oil protocols, many people have found the following to be helpful: